PrestaShop/prestashop.github.io/news/_posts/releases/2017-10-24-prestashop-1-7-2-4-maintenance-release.md

 PrestaShop 1.7.2.4 is now available.
 This is <b>security release</b> for all previous versions of PrestaShop 1.7.

-It was [recently reported](http://forge.prestashop.com/browse/BOOM-3953) to the Core team that the PrestaShop front office leaked some sensible cart product details, among which wholesale and supplier.
+It was recently reported to the Core team that the PrestaShop front office leaked some sensitive cart product details, among which wholesale and supplier.

 The issue was introduced by a PR merged in February 2017.
 Therefore, the issue impacts versions 1.7.1.0 to 1.7.2.3 of PrestaShop.